ashitas96/fine_grained_hallucinated_data/README.md

-# fine_grained_hallucinated_data
-A synthetically generated fine-grained hallucinated data
+# A Framework to Synthetically Generate Fine-grained Hallucinated Data